energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :numref:`Figure %s <fig:sets>` gives a visual representation of the sets
-with their relative indices used in the followings.
+used in EnergyScope, together with their respective indices.
+Tables
 :numref:`%s <tab:paramsDistributions>` and :numref:`%s <tab:params>`
 list and describe the model parameters.
 Tables
 :numref:`%s <tab:variablesIndependent>` and